clauzewitz/homebridge-xiaomi-mi-robot-vacuum/README.md

 11. In Mi Home app, get the Robot Vacuum IP address from General Settings > Network Info.

 12. Check the model name of the vacuum cleaner.\
-	If it is a 1st Generation, write `rockrobo.vacuum.v1`.\
+	If it's a 1st Generation product, write `rockrobo.vacuum.v1` or `rockrobo.vacuum.c1`\
-	If it's a 2nd Generation product, write `roborock.vacuum.s5`.
+	If it's a 2nd Generation product, write `roborock.vacuum.s5`\
+	If it's a 3nd Generation product, write `roborock.vacuum.s6`.

 12. Add these values to `config.json`.